 How can our Belgium immigration lawyers assist you?

 Professional legal aid is often recommended when opening a new business and this is also true for Belgium.
 The company formation stages, as well as the minimum capital requirements, remain the same throughout the three regions, however, depending on where they choose to base the company, investors will find that the formalities will be handled in either French, Dutch, or German (the three official languages).
 Our team of Belgium immigration lawyers can help assist you during the necessary submissions with the authorities as well as after the company is incorporated or when you need to renew the residence permit.
 Foreign investors who have chosen to reside in the country for a minimum number of years to run their business can apply for Belgian citizenship.

-Please contact us for more information on how to apply for residency by investment in Belgium.
+Please contact us for more information on how to apply for residency by investment in Belgium in 2023.
 Our team can help you apply for the right type of residence permit and then assist you in following through with the investment application.

 Our team offers complete assistance for acquiring a residence permit for Belgium, irrespective of one’s purpose for a medium or long-term stay in the country.
 Understanding the particular conditions before submitting the application can, in most cases, represent the distinction between having one’s application accepted or rejected for incompleteness.
 You can reach out to us for more details.